Skip to Content

 Spare ribs in the oven

-The trick to cooking these ribs is to slow cook them on a lower temperature, while the ribs are wrapped in aluminium foil envelopes.
+The trick to cooking these ribs is to slow cook them at a lower temperature, while the ribs are wrapped in aluminium foil envelopes.

 The tin foil allows the steam from the marinade to permeate the meat and tenderise it.
 The meat will literally fall off the bone when you are ready to eat them.